harineasht-ec25/LineTraceX/README.md

 # 🤖 LineTracerX

-**LineTracerX** is a high-precision line follower bot built using Arduino Nano, designed for fast and stable path tracking using a 5-array IR sensor system and efficient motor control via the TB6612FNG driver.
+**LineTracerX** is a high-precision line follower bot built using Arduino Nano, designed for fast and stable path tracking using a 5-array IR sensor system and efficient motor control via the TB6612FNG driver....

 ---